- Kitchen Financing

-Engineered stone countertops come in a wider variety of colors than natural stone countertops, are more durable and are easy to maintain and do not require periodic sealing.
-Typically these are a quartz material and may be easier recognized by brand names like Cambria, Zodiaq, & Silestone.
+Engineered stone countertops come in a wider variety of colors than natural stone countertops, are more durable and are easy to maintain, and do not require periodic sealing.
+Typically, these are made from quartz and may be easier recognized by brand names like Cambria, Zodiaq, & Silestone.
 These products tend to be colored much more uniformly than granite and the product is frequently confused for granite.
 However, engineered stone won’t save any money over granite: the two materials cost roughly the same.
-Like Granite, these products also include professional installation in their pricing and qualify as a tax exempt capital improvement in New York State.
+Like Granite, these products also include professional installation in their pricing and qualify as a tax-exempt capital improvement.

 Solid surface countertops, most commonly known as Corian, have a lot of appeal.
 They come in countless colors, are seamless, resist stains and scratches can be buffed out.
 The sink can even be molded into the countertop for a seamless installation.
 Costs can vary depending on color, layout, sink & backsplash options.
-Professional installation is also included in the pricing of this surface and qualifies as a tax exempt capital improvement in New York State.
+Professional installation is also included in the pricing of this surface and qualifies as a tax-exempt capital improvement.

 Wood countertops, like butcher block, come in a variety of woods and can instantly warm up a kitchen.
-They are easy to clean and any scratches can be sanded out.
+They are easy to clean, and any scratches can be sanded out.
 Water can damage unfinished butcher block quite easily, so unfinished wood countertops must be oiled monthly to seal the surface.
-High quality wood countertops come with a waterproof finish.
-Overall, these are a very high maintenance option.
+High-quality wood countertops come with a waterproof finish.
+Overall, these are very high maintenance options.
 This product can be installed by contractors or handy homeowners.

 On The Edge

-Square and beveled are the most common edges on countertops, but decorative edges like radius, bull nose, and ogee – while a bit more expensive – are another way to customize a kitchen.
-Availability of edges varies based on countertop materials.
+Square and beveled are the most common edges on countertops, but decorative edges like radius, bullnose, and ogee – while a bit more expensive – are another way to customize a kitchen.
+The availability of edges varies based on countertop materials.

 Mix And Match